Sandra1me/Graph_Plot/README.md

 ## Installation

-Double-click to execute MATLAB and run the app.
+Download and double-click on the GraphPlot.mlapp to execute MATLAB and run the app.
+Alternatively, you can find the complete code in the GraphPlot_Code.m file.

 ## Usage